Selected information on the SELECT statement in SFMC SQL

 SELECT, which might have painful impact on your deduplication rules.

 Additional elements that you will be using in many of your queries are table prefixes for selecting columns from multiple joined Data Extensions.

 JOIN statement documentation.

-Despite official SFMC SQL documentation states that it supports the
+Despite official SFMC SQL documentation stating that it supports the

-IF constructs, I was not able to make it work.
+IF constructs, I could not make it work.